nunounsdao/nunoun/packages/nouns-bots/README.md

 # @nouns/bots

-A bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord.
+A bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord. testing

 ## Install dependencies